 When it comes to executing a roof repair or roof replacement, immense planning has gone into making sure all of the materials and tools are ready to go, plus timelines and a detailed plan of how this project will get done.
 But one thing that cannot be planned, no matter how hard you try, is the weather.
-Rain, in particular, can make roofing jobs very hazardous, among other issues that keep contractors from getting the work done.
+Rain, in particular, can make roofing in the rain very hazardous, among other issues that keep contractors from getting the work done.
 Although technically you could probably roof in the rain, it doesn’t come without a unique set of challenges that you may want to avoid.

 Installing a roof when it’s not raining and conditions are dry is still one of the riskiest jobs out there, so you can only imagine that adding slick surfaces and unideal weather can make it even more hazardous.
 Rain can also bring with it lightning and strong winds which can complicate the entire job by blowing off tarps or roofing materials.
 That falling debris can then make its way down off the roof and create a falling hazard for any contractors down below.
 No matter what, the slick conditions drastically increase the risk of injury for the roofers and damage to the property.
 We highly warn against it.
 This goes for both roof repairs, new installs, replacements, and even roofing inspections.

 How Does Rain Affect Roofing Materials?